fayadchowdhury/terraform-tutorial/README.md

 - Init the Terraform project with terraform init
 - Plan the execution with terraform plan
 - Apply the plan with terraform apply

+## Key commands

+- terraform init - Initializes the project and downloads and installs provider plugins (usually mentioned as hostname/organizationalNamespace/plugin as in registry.terraform.io/hashicorp/local) as required to the .terraform/providers directory
+- terraform plan - Generates a plan of execution, outlining the resources to be created and/or destoryed and/or the updates to be made
+- terraform apply - Applies the execution plan
+- terraform destory - Destroys the resource(s) after outlining the items to be deleted

+## Provider plugins

+Provider plugins are used to interact with infrastructure provisioning platforms and are available on https://registry.terraform.io courtesy of HashiCorp.
+There are 3 tiers of providers:

+- Official providers - Owned and maintained by HashiCorp officially
+- Verified providers - Partners with HashiCorp but managed by 3rd party companies
+- Community providers - Maintained by individual contributors within the community

+## Structuring Terraform projects

+It is possible to use one or more providers within the same configuration file and to have one or more configuration files overall.
+It is common practice to have a main.tf file combining all of the configuration info.